 Interestingly, tapping on the gear button in the apps screen doesn't take you into the phone's settings as you might expect.
 Instead, it gives you the option to customize the apps screen, whether that means rearranging them or creating folders.

 Whether you're familiar with Android or not, the LG G2 has a little something for everyone.
-The interface is easy enough for novice and expert smartphone users alike, and in just a few days you'll be poking around the device with ease.
+The UI or UX is easy enough for novice and expert smartphone users alike, and in just a few days you'll be poking around the device with ease.

 Because the LG G2 is equipped with such a powerful chipset and plenty of RAM, performance is excellent.
-In normal, everyday use, there isn't generally any lag, but fire up some intensive applications, while also having a lot of widgets on your homescreens and the G2 can struggle at times.
+In normal, everyday use, there is never any lag and it certainly doesn't ever crash.
+Apps open quickly, and transitioning between apps is a breeze.

-If you're multitasking with QSlide, the phone still runs well.
-I sometimes think that something like the 2.26GHz quad-core prcoessor is a little overkill for the average user's needs, but with more demanding apps, it's certainly nice to have it.
+If you're multitasking with QSlide, the phone still runs beautifully.
+We sometimes think that something like the 2.26GHz quad-core Krait CPU is a little overkill for the average user's needs, but with more demanding apps, it's certainly nice to have it.

-I really tried to push the G2 by running videos and fiddling around with other apps at the same time, and the smartphone still worked like a charm.
-I was very pleased with the overall performance of the device and give LG props on that.
+We really tried to push the G2 by running videos and fiddling around with other apps at the same time, and the smartphone still worked like a charm.
+We're very pleased with the overall performance of the device and give LG props on that.

 After several days of testing and constant pushing, the device never crashed.
-When I find myself using a device, and later coming to the realisation that the experience was quite boring, it also means that it was smooth.
+When we find ourselves using a device, and later coming to the realization that the experience was quite boring, it also means that it was smooth.